Duncan Bannatyne: Political activity

-Bannatyne supported the Conservative Party under Margaret Thatcher, but switched to support New Labour under Tony Blair and Gordon Brown.
+Bannatyne supported the Conservative Party when Margaret Thatcher was its leader from 1975 to 1990, but defected to the Labour Party during the tenure of Tony Blair as its leader from 1994 to 2007.
+He continued to support Labour under Blair's successor Gordon Brown, who led Labour from 2007 to 2010.
+He also donated to Labour under Blair and voiced support for Brown, despite criticising Brown's ministry for being involved in what he described as "petty squabbles based on personal ambition".

-On appearing on the Question Time panel on 7 February 2008, he revealed having been a donor to the Labour Party under Blair.
-He also voiced his support for Brown, but criticised the Cabinet for what he described as "petty squabbles based on personal ambition".
-In March 2011, Bannatyne appeared to switch political affiliations again, by backing certain measures imposed in Chancellor George Osborne's budget even though he mocked the government a few months earlier.
+In March 2011, Bannatyne appeared to defect back to the Conservatives when he supported certain measures imposed by Conservative chancellor George Osborne, even though he had mocked the Conservative government a few months earlier.

-In April 2015, a week after signing a letter to The Daily Telegraph supporting the Conservative Party in the 2015 General Election, he reversed his position, and pledged his vote to Labour, praising leader Ed Miliband's "courage" in pledging to scrap non-domiciled tax status.
+In April 2015, one week after signing a letter to The Daily Telegraph supporting the Conservatives in the upcoming general election, he reversed his position and pledged his vote to Labour due to Labour leader Ed Miliband's "courage" in promising to scrap non-domiciled tax status.

-Bannatyne voted for the United Kingdom to leave the European Union in the 2016 referendum on that issue.
+In June 2016, Bannatyne voted for Brexit in the 2016 referendum.

 Personal life

 Bannatyne resides in Portugal, where he married Nigora Whitehorn on 3 June 2017.
 Bannatyne has four children by his first wife, Gail (m.
 1983): Hollie, Abigail, Jennifer and Eve; two with his second wife, Joanne (m.
 2006): Emily (b.
 1999) and Thomas (b.
 2002).
-He has several grandchildren, including Ava and Austin, from his eldest daughter.
+He has several grandchildren from his eldest daughter.

 Bannatyne was awarded an honorary doctorate of science by Glasgow Caledonian University on 5 July 2006 for services to business and charity.
 He was also awarded an honorary doctorate of business administration from Teesside University, on 6 February 2009.

 His 60th birthday was celebrated in London, with celebrities including David Coulthard, James Caan, Theo Paphitis, and Anna Ryder Richardson.
 A second party was held in the North East of England and was headlined by UK soul singer Beverley Knight and featured Chesney Hawkes, with the festivities occurring in a converted warehouse in Darlington, County Durham.

 He openly discussed having had cosmetic surgery under his eyes on The Graham Norton Show; had an acting role in the Tyne Tees Television comedy pilot Girl's Club where amongst other actors, he performed alongside the actress Georgia Taylor.
 In 2011, he stated that he suffers from prosopagnosia, which makes it difficult to recognise familiar faces.